 But when people do tell their partner, why do they do it and how?
-Tune in next week for the results.
+Check out Part II.

 Carter, A., Ford, J. V., Luetke, M., Fu, T. C., Townes, A., Hensel, D. J., Dodge, B., Herbenick, D. (2019).
 "Fulfilling His Needs, Not Mine": Reasons for Not Talking About Painful Sex and Associations with Lack of Pleasure in a Nationally Representative Sample of Women in the United States.
 The Journal of Sexual Medicine, 16(12), 1953-1965.